 FEAST grew, and as beautiful as our location was, God was not finished with our story.
 Just down the street and around the corner our friends at the San Antonio Christian School were moving and were unable to find a buyer for their campus on Burwood Lane.
 FEAST could never afford to purchase a school campus, (with two gyms, football field, portable classrooms, offices and a school library that could easily become the FEAST bookstore), but as often is the case, the Lord intervened and orchestrated a property trade for our Blanco Road facility.
 A Christian Ministry found the Homedome fit their needs; so they took possession, and, we took the school campus on Burwood in 1999 and began utilizing the bigger campus ever since.

 At our present location, we did turn the school library into the FEAST Bookstore with over 17,000 titles.
 Classrooms have transformed into Computer Labs, meeting spaces, Offices were organized to house an Executive Director and over 20 staff members.
 Classrooms became Testing centers, Co-op classes facilitating over 40 classes on any given Tuesday and Thursday.
-The kitchen became the homemaking and cooking lab, portables became art and music studios, the school chemistry lab and hands-on science building was quickly put to use with science for all ages extending to occasionally be one of the only locations offering Advanced Biology and Forensics!
+The kitchen became the homemaking and cooking lab, portables became art and music studios, the school chemistry lab and hands-on science building were quickly put to use with science for all ages extending to occasionally be one of the only locations offering Advanced Biology and Forensics!
 With the additional space FEAST now host its own science fairs.
 The old school cafeteria has become the community hub for Creation Science workshop, monthly Civics Classes, Fellowship Dinners, Summer Reading and Kick off meetings for eight different sports: Basketball, Football, Baseball, Soccer, Golf, Volleyball, Track and Field, and Cross-Country.
 Our fields are alive with young athletes learning the skills and disciplines of sports.
 For many years the whole campus was transformed to be used as one of the largest Home School convention sites in South Texas.
 What a difference this campus has made in the lives of the homeschooling families in this area.